 3. Explore ways to connect with nature

-It’s well-documented that spending time in nature can benefit our mental and physical wellbeing – such as reducing stress and boosting immunity.
+It’s well-documented that spending time in nature can benefit our mental and physical well-being – such as reducing stress and boosting immunity.
 But many of us find it challenging to make this a priority.

 Therefore, it can help to explore ways to make connecting with nature a habit.
 This could include enjoying your morning coffee while you watch the sunrise, treating yourself to some fresh-cut flowers when you do your food shop, or taking your run outside rather than doing it on the treadmill.

-When we’re feeling overwhelmed by technology or stuck in unhelpful thought loops, connecting with nature can help us feel part of something bigger than ourselves.
+When we’re feeling overwhelmed by technology or stuck in unhelpful thought patterns, connecting with nature can help us feel part of something bigger than ourselves.
 This can give us grounding and reassurance, and offer us fresh perspectives on situations.

-For more ideas on making the most of our natural world, why not check out our article; 32 ways to connect with nature and feel inspired.
+For more ideas on making the most of our natural world, why not check out our article: 32 ways to connect with nature and feel inspired.

 4. Check in with yourself